Handbook of Curriculum, Assessment and Instruction

 The Hawthorn District 73 mission of world language instruction is to provide many of our children the opportunity to acquire the knowledge, skills, and cultural appreciation associated with learning a second language.
 Furthermore, it should prepare students for the further study of other languages and related disciplines.
 Our Spanish teachers worked in collaboration to develop and refine these units of instruction.
 They articulate regularly with our high school districts in order to ensure that our curriculum is rigorous and prepares our students for further study in the Spanish language.

 World Language This Year and Beyond

-Three programs address the State’s foreign language standards.
+Two programs address the State’s foreign language standards.
 The first is our K-5 Dual Language program located at the Hawthorn School of Dual Language.
 This is a program of choice and includes three or four classes of students at each grade level.
 Each class includes approximately twenty-four students, half being native English speakers and the other half being native Spanish speakers.
 Each year, three or four more kindergarten classes are added.
 Dual language students, upon entering middle school, are eligible for an advanced Spanish and cultures class in sixth through eighth grades.